-57. When the School arranges a homestay (such as a language exchange programme) professional judgement will be used to safeguard those involved to ensure that when children stay in host families abroad, relevant and rigorous safeguarding checks will be made.
+57. When the school arranges a homestay (such as a language exchange programme) professional judgement will be used to safeguard those involved to ensure that when children stay in host families abroad, relevant and rigorous safeguarding checks will be made.
 This will be the responsibility of the trip organiser and reported back to the DSL.
+When the school arranges for a visiting child to be provided with care and accommodation in the UK in the home of a family to which the child is not related, school will obtain a DBS enhanced certificate with children's barred list information to help assess the suitability of the UK host family.